 Messrs.
 Angelo, Feiner and O'Brien comprise our audit committee, with Mr. O'Brien serving as the chairman.
 The Board has determined that each of Messrs.
-Angelo, Feiner and O'Brien satisfies the requirements for independence under the rules and regulations of the NYSE American and the SEC, including the enhanced standards for audit committee members.
-The Board has also determined that Mr. O'Brien qualifies as an "audit committee financial expert" as defined in the SEC rules and satisfies the financial sophistication requirements of the NYSE American.
-Our audit committee met five times during fiscal 2019.
+Angelo, Feiner and O'Brien satisfies the requirements for independence under the rules and regulations of NYSE and the SEC, including the enhanced standards for audit committee members.
+The Board has also determined that Mr. O'Brien qualifies as an "audit committee financial expert" as defined in the SEC rules and satisfies the financial sophistication requirements of NYSE.
+Our audit committee met eight times during fiscal 2021.